maudes/cv/docs/projects/dailydose.md

 > [GitHub project: indigo-class/DailyDose ](https://github.com/freeCodeCamp-2025-Summer-Hackathon/indigo-class)

+## Software Development Life Cycle
+As a hackathon project, we adopted agile and iterative development methodologies to meet the demanding timeline.

+### Initiation
+- Requirement Definition: Based on the hackathon theme and team discussions, we defined the core functionalities of DailyDose, focusing on daily affirmations, user management, and basic community interaction.

+- Project Planning: We rapidly defined the scope of the MVP (Minimum Viable Product) and conducted initial task assignments and timeline estimations.

+### Planning
+- Tech Stack Selection: Collaboratively, we decided to use Flask as the backend framework and PostgreSQL as the database, leveraging their lightweight and efficient characteristics for rapid development.

+- Architecture Design: We planned the application's modular structure, clearly defined the API interfaces between the frontend and backend, and designed the database's relational model.

+- Task Breakdown: Main functionalities were broken down into manageable tasks, and version control systems were used for collaboration.

+### Development & Testing (TDD)
+- Collaborative Development: I was primarily responsible for implementing backend controllers and core business logic, coordinating with other backend developers on our respective modules.

+- Testing Practices: During development, I implemented integration tests to verify the correct interaction between different backend modules and ensure that data exchange with the frontend met expectations.
+This was crucial for maintaining code quality within the tight schedule.

+- Problem-Solving: Throughout the development process, we rapidly identified and resolved issues such as inconsistencies in cross-team API collaboration and database query optimization, ensuring development progress.

+### Release & Deployment
+- Containerization: We utilized Docker and docker-compose.yml to define our development and deployment environments, ensuring consistency and rapid deployment.

+- Deployment: The team collaboratively deployed the application to the designated cloud platform, ensuring its accessibility.

+### Metric Review & Iteration
+- Feature Validation: After the project concluded, we conducted internal feature validation and user testing to ensure all core functionalities were running as expected.

+- Readiness for Iteration: Although the hackathon had a clear delivery endpoint, we considered future scalability during development, laying the groundwork for potential subsequent iterations.

-## Highlights
+## Achievements

-- Successfully delivered key backend modules—including admin user and user settings controllers—entirely from scratch, ensuring modularity and maintainability.
+- **Accelerated Backend Development**: Successfully delivered critical backend modules, including admin user and user settings controllers, entirely from scratch within an extremely compressed timeline, ensuring modularity and maintainability for future expansions.

-- Designed scalable backend architecture with Flask and SQLAlchemy, enabling smooth integration with front-end templates and future feature expansion.
+- **Scalable Architecture Design**: Contributed to the design and implementation of a scalable backend architecture using Flask and SQLAlchemy, which facilitated smooth integration with frontend templates and provides a robust foundation for future feature expansion.

-- Coordinated backend development across a newly formed international team, aligning workflows and resolving blockers under tight deadlines.
+- **Effective Remote Team Coordination**: Played a key role in coordinating backend development efforts across a newly formed, international team.
+This involved actively aligning workflows, facilitating communication, and proactively resolving technical blockers to ensure the project met its tight deadlines.

+- **End-to-End Project Understanding**: Gained invaluable experience in rapid full-stack development within a hackathon setting, deepening my understanding of the entire SDLC from initial concept to deployment and iteration.
 <br>